aschoelzhorn/clockwise-esphome/README.md

     on_value:
       # Maps 0-100% light to 20-255 brightness
 ```

+**Home Assistant Control**: Toggle auto-brightness on/off anytime using the `switch.auto_brightness` entity - no recompilation needed!
+The switch state persists across reboots and can be integrated into automations.

 **Calibration**: Measure your LDR voltage range in dark/bright conditions and adjust the `calibrate_linear` values accordingly.
 See the full example in `examples/clockwise.yaml`.